-Joan of Arc (French, 1412-1431) is one of the most popular and best documented medieval saints.
-The story of Jeanne La Pucelle as she is known in France has been beautifully depicted by many artists and writers for centuries—as well as in the films.
-The visitor to France can still visit the places and sites associated with the Maid and come away with a sense of her surroundings and times of almost six centuries ago.
+JOAN OF ARC (French, 1412-1431) is one of the best documented and most popular of medieval saints.
+The story of Jeanne La Pucelle, as she is known in France, has been beautifully depicted by artists and writers for centuries—as well as in films.

-One example is French artist Octave Denis Victor Guillonnet’s paintings (1872-1967).
-Everyone interested in Joan will always first meet her when she is a peasant girl in the small village of Domrémy in the east of France.
+Anyone interested in Joan of Arc first meets her when she is a humble peasant girl in the small village of Domrémy in eastern France.

 Versailles – The Palace of Versailles (French: Château de Versailles), or simply Versailles is a royal castle in Versailles, west of Paris in the Île-de-France region that includes Paris and its environs.
 The Château is open today as a museum and is a very popular tourist attraction.
 For more visit: http://en.chateauversailles.fr/

 Joan of Arc – Joan of Arc (French: Jeanne d’Arc) was born January 6, 1412 and died by execution (burned at the stake) in Rouen, France, on May 30, 1431.
 Nicknamed “The Maid of Orléans” (French: La Pucelle d’Orléans) Joan of Arc is considered a heroine of France for her role during the The Hundred Years War and is canonized Roman Catholic saint.
 She is one of several patrons of France today.